-Students have described Eli Broad’s full-time MBA program as a home away from home.
-Small class sizes, with a heavy emphasis on team-based work in the curriculum, creates strong relationships between faculty and students.
-The Broad full-time MBA Program combines a theory-based curriculum with soft skills used for effective leadership.
-The program allows students to select one or two concentrations and to craft their own plan of study with electives that complement the concentration areas.
+Students have described Broad’s full-time MBA program as a home away from home, with small class sizes, a heavy emphasis on team-based work in the curriculum, and strong relationships between faculty and students.
+The program combines a theory-based curriculum with soft skills used for effective leadership and allows students to select one or two concentrations to craft their own plan of study, with electives that complement the concentration areas.

 This year, the program welcomed 60 students.
 In a span of 21 months, Broad MBAs complete 61 credits in the usual core subjects, allowing for candidates to choose from five concentrations including Finance, HR Management, Marketing, Business Analytics, and Supply Chain Management.
 These can be personalized by studying electives in areas such as consulting, entrepreneurship, insights and analytics, data visualization, and global immersion.